Pearl-UTexas/ScrewNet/docs/index.markdown

 If you find this work useful in your own research, please consider citing:
 ```
 @inproceedings{jainscrewnet20,
-    author = {Jain, Ajinkya and Lioutikov, Rudolf and Niekum, Scott},
+    author = {Jain, Ajinkya and Lioutikov, Rudolf and Chuck, Caleb and Niekum, Scott},
     title = {ScrewNet: Category-Independent Articulation Model Estimation From Depth Images Using Screw Theory},
     booktitle = {arXiv preprint},
     year = {2020}